yAOwzers/tp/docs/DeveloperGuide.md

 #### 2.3 Marking a task as done

 2.3.1 Marking a task as done while there are existing task in the tasklist.
 i.
-Prerequistes: User must be in the Timetable mode.
+Prerequisites: User must be in the Timetable mode.
 Enter `mode /t` command to enter Timetable mode.
 List all tasks in the tasklist using the `list` command.
 There must be existing tasks in the list.
 ii.
 Test case: `done 1`
 Expected: First task should be marked as done in the tasklist.
 iii.
 Test case: `done 0`